hirosystems/clarinet/docs/how-to-guides/how-to-set-up-local-development-environment.md

 path = "contracts/my-contract.clar"
 ```

 At this point, you can begin editing your smart contract in the `contracts` directory.
-At any point while you are developing, you can use the command `clarinet check` to check the syntax of your smart contract.
+At any point, while you are developing, you can use the command `clarinet check` to check the syntax of your smart contract.

-For a more in-depth overview of developing with Clarinet, review this comprehensive walkthrough video.
+Review this comprehensive walkthrough video for a more in-depth overview of developing with Clarinet.

 <br /><iframe width="560" height="315" src="https://www.youtube.com/embed/zERDftjl6k8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>